-$^{^{3}}$ Foster and Young (1990) and Fudenberg and Harris (1992) present continuous-time continuous-state evolutionary models which use techniques similar to this paper.
+$^{^{2}}$ Foster and Young (1990) and Fudenberg and Harris (1992) present continuous-time continuous-state evolutionary models which use techniques similar to this paper.

-4Myatt and Wallace (1999) also consider equilibrium selection in a 2×2 model with stochastic payoff shocks.
+3Myatt and Wallace (2004) also consider equilibrium selection in a 2×2 model with stochastic payoff shocks.
 They consider a different adjustment dynamic in which each period only one agent drawn from a population can revise his strategy.
+As discussed above, Sandholm and Staudigl (2016) also consider perturbed payoffs.